R-Rajesh-4/Abroad_Students_Data_Analysis/README.md

 Specify the license under which this project is released, such as MIT License or GPL-3.0.

 ## Acknowledgements
-Give credit to anyone who contributed to the project or to any organization that provided data or resources.
+Mention any contributors, data providers, or anyone who helped in the project.

 ## By: Rajesh R